-4.6.3 Equivalent Meter Functionality
+[CPXXXX]4.6.3 Equivalent Meter Functionality

-Equivalent meters are of two types:-
+Equivalent Meter calculations are of two types:-

-(a) Passive meters which allocate the Unmetered consumption across the half hourly periods by a mathematical relationship of annual burning hours to the daily time of sunrise and sunset; and
+(a) Passive calculations which allocate the Unmetered consumption across the half hourly periods by a mathematical relationship of annual burning hours to the daily time of sunrise and sunset; and

-(b) Dynamic meters which allocate the Unmetered consumption across the half hourly periods by reference to the operation of a number of actual PECUs, or by making use of actual switching times reported by a Central Management System.
+(b) Dynamic calculations which allocate the Unmetered consumption across the half hourly periods by reference to the operation of a number of actual PECUs, or by making use of actual switching times reported by a Central Management System.
 In either case the equivalent meter defaults to a passive mode using calculated times of switch operation in the event of the actual switching times not being available.

-4.6.3.1 Functions of a Passive Meter.
+4.6.3.1 Functions of an Equivalent Meter using passive data

 (a) The Meter Administrator shall be able to add, delete and modify all information required to define each MSID and to relate it to the Customer, LDSO, Supplier and Data Collector.